-Duties of directors
+Duties of Directors

 The Companies Act places certain duties on directors and stipulates that they should apply the necessary care and skill in fulfilling their duties.
-To ensure that this is achieved, best practice principles, as contained in the King III Report on Corporate Governance for South Africa, are applied.
-As part of the implementation of King III, the Board approved changes to its governance structure going forward.
+To ensure that this is achieved, best practice principles, as contained in the King IV Report on Corporate Governance for South Africa, are applied.